Dominic-Webster/The-Mafia-Game/README.md

 - Mafia: You may be outnumbered, but you know who your allies are.
 Work with them to kill one player every night.
 Your goal: eliminate the innocents.
 - Fool: Chaos is your game.
 You only win if you are executed in court.
 - Priest: You survive death once per game.
 Work with the village to eliminate the killers.
+- Scholar: Your votes in court are tripled.
+Work with the village to eliminate the killers.

 ---